For-otten/DescriptionLocalizer-PlayniteExtension/README.md

 ## Questions, Suggestions, and Issues

-If you encounter a problem, have a suggestion, or want to report an issue, please open a [new issue](https://github.com/For-otten/DescriptionLocalizer-PlayniteExtension/issues).
+If you encounter a problem please open a [new issue](https://github.com/For-otten/DescriptionLocalizer-PlayniteExtension/issues).

- &ensp;_Se você encontrar um problema, tiver uma sugestão ou quiser reportar uma issue, abra uma new issue._
+ &ensp;_Se você encontrar um problema abra uma new issue._

 ---